 After ten years at the Church, the Met Rep Board of Directors found and purchased the Oyster Mill, which was being used to store plumbing supplies.
 Originally a grist mill (Eyster Mill), the building had also been used as a general store and a dance hall.
 After an intense fundraising, building, and remodeling project in November of 1988, we opened the 1988-1989 Season with Barefoot In The Park in our new home, the Oyster Mill Playhouse.
 Volunteers were even still spreading material in the parking lot four hours before we opened the doors.

 Met Rep volunteers soon added a set shop to the playhouse.
 In 1996, a second story was added to the building as a part of a reconstruction effort required to fix damage caused by the January 1996 flood.
 The second story added fly space over the stage, an office, dressing rooms and both rehearsal and storage space to the small theater.
 A lighting and sound booth were also added to the side of the building.
 These changes were expensive but necessary and we are still paying for them.

 After the first few seasons at the Playhouse, we learned that our patrons were confused.
 They seemed to think that Met Rep and Oyster Mill Playhouse were two different organizations.
 As a result, the Board of Directors decided to do business as Oyster Mill Playhouse and discontinue using the name Met Rep in advertising copy and press releases.
 Officially, however, we are the Metropolitan Repertory Company, Inc., a volunteer group that has operated successfully for 40 consecutive years.
 In 2016, we celebrated our 40th anniversary of providing quality, live theatre in Central Pennsylvania.

-One final note...
-On November 11th, 2023 we will be celebrating our 35th anniversary performing at Oyster Mill Playhouse!
+On November 11th, 2023, we celebrated our 35th anniversary performing at Oyster Mill Playhouse!